hmcts/bar-api/README.md

 ### Installing
 1. Clone the repo to your machine using git clone git@git.reform.hmcts.net:bar/bar-app.git
-2. Run $ ./mvnw install
+2. Run $ ./gradlew build

 ## Running the tests

-You can run the tests using 'mvn test'
+You can run the tests using 'gradle test or ./gradlew test'

 ## Deployment